NicholasLam1/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](https://raw.githubusercontent.com/NicholasLam1/cse15l-lab-reports/main/lab2pic5.png)

 The input of an List with values of "abc", "abcd", and "abcdefghi" when gone through the filter method has the  symptom of returning the wrong order of the expected output.
-The filter should allow only strings less than 5 characters to pass, so the order of the output should be abc then abcd, the it was actual abcd then abc.
+The filter should allow only strings less than 5 characters to pass, so the order of the output should be abc then abcd, but the actual output was abcd then abc.

 ```
 static List<String> filter(List<String> list, StringChecker sc) {